ChessMax/awesome-programming-languages/README.md

   - It supports a variety of C++ techniques including callbacks, overloaded functions, class methods, and stl containers.
 - [Chapel](https://github.com/chapel-lang/chapel) - Chapel is a modern programming language designed for productive parallel computing at scale.
 Chapel's design and implementation have been undertaken with portability in mind, permitting Chapel to run on multicore desktops and laptops, commodity clusters, and the cloud, in addition to the high-end supercomputers for which it was originally undertaken.
 - [Charm](https://github.com/tim-hardcastle/Charm) - Charm is a data-oriented scripting language.
-- [Chicken](http://www.call-cc.org/) - CHICKEN is a compiler for the Scheme programming language.
-It produces portable and efficient C and supports the R5RS and R7RS (work in progress) standards, and many extensions.
-It runs on Linux, OS X, Windows, many Unix flavours, and aims to be...
 - [Ciao](https://github.com/ciao-lang/ciao) - Ciao is a modern Prolog implementation that builds up from a logic-based simple kernel designed to be portable, extensible, and modular.
 - [Cicada](https://github.com/cicada-lang/cicada) - Cicada language is a dependently typed programming language and an interactive theorem prover.
 The aim of cicada project is to help people understand that developing software and developing mathematics are increasingly the same kind of activity, and people who practices these developments, can learn from each other, and help each other in very good ways.
 - [Cish](https://github.com/TheRealMichaelWang/cish) - A minimal, performant, strongly-typed, and multi-paradigmn programming language focused on being practical and pragmatic, yet powerful enough to create readable, performant and concise code for any problem.
 While Cish has as much to do with Forth as Javascript has with Java, it shares the same minimalist, performance oriented approach and philosophy.